Flavor and fragrance engineering

 Further studies

-This program is designed to prepare students who follow it in its entirety for direct integration into the professional world as managers.
+This course is designed to prepare students who follow it in its entirety for direct integration into the professional world as managers.
 Students may, however, continue their studies in preparation for a doctorate.

 Professional integration